Amazon API Gateway – Build and Run Scalable Application Backends

 Today we are introducing the new Amazon API Gateway.
 This new pay-as-you-go service allows you to quickly and easily build and run application backends that are robust, and scalable.
 Instead of worrying about the infrastructure, you can focus on your services.

-The API Gateway makes it easy for you to connect all types of applications to API implementations that run on AWS Lambda, Amazon Elastic Compute Cloud (EC2), or a publicly addressable service hosted outside of AWS.
+The API Gateway makes it easy for you to connect all types of applications to API implementations that run on AWS Lambda, Amazon Elastic Compute Cloud (Amazon EC2), or a publicly addressable service hosted outside of AWS.
 If you use Lambda (I’ll show you how in just a moment), you can implement highly scalable APIs that are totally server-less.

 You can also implement APIs that wrap around, enhance, and effectively modernize legacy systems.
 You can aggregate the results from multiple old-school RPC-style web services calls into a single response, filter and process the data, and even protect the backend service from overload by taking advantage of the built-in throttling feature.